Deonixlive/rpsgame/README.md

 # rpsgame.py
-A project which was guided by FHNW Windisch-Brugg and SjF (Schweizer Jugend forscht)
+A project which was guided by FHNW Windisch-Brugg and [SjF](https://sjf.ch/studienwoche-fascinating-informatics/) (Schweizer Jugend forscht)

 There are three states "R" = Rock, "P" = Paper, "S" = Scissor

 Playing RPS against an AI

+## Dependencies:
-Needs Python 3 (verified to work with Python 3.6) Needs pygame
+- Needs Python 3 (verified to work with Python 3.6)

+- Needs pygame

-Needs numpy
+- Needs numpy

-To start a game just execute rpsgame.py
+**To start a game just execute rpsgame.py**

 It also contains a few variables you can change such as:

 Setting the size of the window.
 (In pixels)

-      size = (x, y)
+      > size = (x, y)
+Setting the FPS

+     > fps = 30

 You can also remove pygame.FULLSCREEN at the bottom of the script to execute the game in windowed mode.

 Close and open the script to restart a game.